shiltemann/Galaxy-Owncloud-Integration/README.md

 # Galaxy-Owncloud-Integration

-Galaxy-Owncloud integration consists of three parts:
+Galaxy-Owncloud integration consists of two parts:

 * Owncloud App - adds "send to Galaxy" action to files in owncloud.
-* Galaxy import tool - used by Owncloud app to tell Galaxy where to find its files
-* Galaxy export tool - tool to send Galaxy datasets to Owncloud
+* Galaxy import/export tool - tool to send Galaxy datasets to Owncloud or fetch them into Galaxy

 ### Owncloud App
 Adds "send to Galaxy" action to files in owncloud.
 Users may then select the Galaxy server they wish to send their file to from a dropdown menu.